Remote Sensing Object Counting with Online Knowledge Learning: Method

 \subsubsection{Shared Shallow Module}

 The early layers of 2D CNNs are commonly used to extract low-level features such as edges and corners.
-Here, we design a shared two-layer convolutional module for extracting spatial patterns.
+Here, we utilize a shared two-layer convolutional module for extracting spatial patterns.
 Specifically, we adopt the first two layers of VGG-16~\cite{simonyan2014very} for this purpose, as they are effective and widely used in various tasks.
 This module consists of two $3\times 3$ convolutions followed by max-pooling with a stride of (2, 2).

-Since the teacher branch requires a lot of experience (please refer to the subsection \ref{teabranch} for details), the starting point of the module is to keep the network structure consistent with the shallow layer of the pre-trained model.
-In light of this, we initialize this module using the trained parameters.
+Since the teacher branch requires prior knowledge (please refer to the subsection~\ref{teabranch} for details), the starting point of the module is to keep the network structure consistent with the shallow layer of the pre-trained model.
+In light of this, we initialize this module using the pre-trained parameters.
 It is important to note that the shared module also serves as the initial layers of the student branch, so it should not have too many parameters.
 In other words, we should avoid introducing too many shallow layers in the teacher branch when designing the shared module.

-\subsubsection{Teacher branch}
+\subsubsection{Teacher Branch}

 In addition to using the first two layers of VGG-16 in the shared shallow module, we employ the remaining layers of the first 10 layers of VGG-16 as the front-end of the teacher branch.
 This allows us to utilize the pre-trained model, which has strong transfer learning capabilities and a flexible design.
 The teacher branch is intended to act as an experienced mentor who can quickly learn new information and guide the student branch.